Eurasian tree sparrow: Relationships with humans

 The Eurasian tree sparrow is seen as a pest in some areas.
 In Australia, it damages many cereal and fruit crops and spoils cereal crops, animal feed and stored grain with its droppings.
 Quarantine rules prohibit the transport of this species into Western Australia.

+In the 19th century, there were massive campaigns to catch and kill sparrows in several European countries, including France, Prussia, Hungary, Baden.

 The Paramount leader of China, Mao Zedong attempted in April 1958 to reduce crop damage by Eurasian tree sparrows, which was estimated to be 4.5 kg of grain per bird each year, by mobilising millions of people and many scarecrows to drive the birds to death by exhaustion.
-Although successful at reducing the sparrow population, the "Four Pests campaign" had overlooked the numbers of locusts and other insect pests consumed by the birds.
-Crop yields collapsed, exacerbating a famine which led to the deaths of 30 million people between 1959 and 1961.
+Although successful at reducing the sparrow population, the "Four Pests campaign" overlooked the numbers of locusts and other insect pests consumed by the birds.
+Crop yields collapsed, exacerbating a famine that led to the deaths of 30 million people between 1959 and 1961.
 The Eurasian tree sparrow's consumption of insects has led to its use in agriculture to control fruit tree pests and the common asparagus beetle (Crioceris aspergi).

 The Eurasian tree sparrow has long been depicted in Chinese and Japanese art, often on a plant spray or in a flying flock, and representations by oriental artists including Hiroshige have featured on the postage stamps of Antigua and Barbuda, Central African Republic, China, and the Gambia.
 More straightforward illustrations were used on the stamps of Belarus, Belgium, Cambodia, Estonia, and Taiwan.
 The fluttering of the bird gave rise to a traditional Japanese dance, the Suzume Odori, developed in Sendai, which was depicted by artists such as Hokusai.

 In the Philippines, where it is one of several species referred to as maya, and is sometimes specifically referred to as the "mayang simbahan" ("church maya" or "church sparrow"), the Eurasian tree sparrow is the most common bird in the cities.
 Many urban Filipinos confuse it with the former national bird of the Philippines, the black-headed munia – also called a maya, but specifically differentiated in folk taxa as the "mayang pula" ("red maya").